openrundev/docs/content/docs/Container/Config.md

 summary: "Overview of containerized app config and state management"
 ---

-The default configuration for the OpenRun server is defined [here](https://github.com/openrundev/openrun/blob/main/internal/system/openrun.default.toml).
+The default configuration for the OpenRun server is defined in [openrun.default.toml](https://github.com/openrundev/openrun/blob/main/internal/system/openrun.default.toml).
 The container related config settings are

 ```toml
 [app_config]